oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Within ArrayOf and MapOf types, the *ktype* and *vtype* options may contain an enum option.
 As an example the IDL value "ArrayOf(Enum(Pixel))" corresponds to the JADN vtype option "*#Pixel".

-Simplifying references an explicit Enumerated type if it exists, otherwise it creates an explicit Enumerated type.
+Unfolding references an explicit Enumerated type if it exists, otherwise it creates an explicit Enumerated type.
 It then replaces the type reference with the name of the explicit Enumerated type.

 Example: